-SPANISH FOR EDUCATORS offers you the chance to develop basic conversational skills to communicate effectively with Spanish speakers in school and community environments.
-Emphasis is on the ability to speak, understand, read, and write Spanish in cultural contexts.
+College of DuPage offers Spanish for Educators courses for school personnel, teachers and administrators who comprehend or speak little to no Spanish.
+Spanish for Educators gives educational professionals the chance to develop basic conversational skills to communicate effectively in the school and community.
+Emphasis is on the ability to speak, understand, read and write Spanish in cultural contexts.

-This course is part of a wider initiative to develop Spanish for the Workplace courses that will address growing educational needs in areas such as Spanish for Health Professionals, Business, Horticulture, Law, Hospitality, and more.
-It is designed for school personnel, teachers, and administrators who comprehend or speak little Spanish or no Spanish.
+This course is part of a wider initiative to develop Spanish for the Workplace courses that addresses growing educational needs in areas such as Spanish for Health Professionals, Business, Horticulture, Law, Hospitality, and more.
 Individuals who are interested in learning how to understand and communicate with people in intercultural settings will also find these courses valuable.